aspose-words/Aspose.Words-Documentation/java/developer-guide/rendering/converting-to-fixed-page-format/specify-layout-options/_index.md

 You can also have revisions displayed as comments to the content.
 For this purpose, use the [CommentDisplayMode](https://apireference.aspose.com/words/java/com.aspose.words/layoutoptions#CommentDisplayMode) property and [ShowInBalloons](https://apireference.aspose.com/words/java/com.aspose.words/CommentDisplayMode) value.

-The following code example shows how to customize revisions display:
+The following code example demonstrates how to customize revisions display:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-TrackChanges-SetShowInBalloons.java" >}}

-The image below shows how Aspose.Words renders comments and the Delete revisions:
+The image below demonstrates how Aspose.Words renders comments and the Delete revisions:

 <img src="specify-layout-options_2.png" alt="comments_and_revisions_example_aspose_words_java" style="width:800px"/>

 ## Text Shaper for Advanced Typography Rendering

-The [TextShaperFactory](https://apireference.aspose.com/words/java/com.aspose.words/ITextShaperFactory) property enables you to set the text shaping functionality, as well as the OpenType features support.
+The [TextShaperFactory](https://apireference.aspose.com/words/java/com.aspose.words/ITextShaperFactory) property allows you to set the text shaping functionality, as well as the OpenType features support.

 Use text shaping for document processing in the following main cases: